John Maynard (civil servant)

-Herbert John Maynard (12 July 1865 – 6 December 1943) was a British civil servant, active in India, who was also prominent in the Fabian Society.
+Sir Herbert John Maynard, KCIE, CSI (12 July 1865 – 6 December 1943) was a British administrator in India, who was also prominent in the Fabian Society and wrote about Russia.

-Maynard was educated at the Merchant Taylors' School and St John's College, Oxford, where he won the Stanhope essay prize.
+Maynard was educated at the Merchant Taylors' School and St John's College, Oxford, where he won the Stanhope essay prize in 1883 and gained a First Class in 1886.
 From 1883, he served with the Indian Civil Service, becoming a deputy commissioner in 1889, then councillor to the Raja of Mandi from 1890.
+When in the early nineties the Government of India offered a special inducement to their officers to learn the Russian language and qualify as interpreters, Maynard took advantage of it, and in 1894 he spent some of his furlough in Russia; he went to Moscow, lived with a Russian family, and for a period of six to eight months took lessons in the language, becoming very proficient.
+In the spring of 1895 he visited Russian Turkestan, going as far as Tashkent and returning to Moscow in time for the coronation of Nicholas II.
+After his return to India he kept up his knowledge of the language and read widely in Russian literature; his letters reflect a vivid interest in the life of the people and their politics, especially the peasants.
 From 1896, he was the judicial secretary to the government of the Punjab from 1896 to 1899, then he served as commissioner of excise from 1903, commissioner of Multan from 1906, of Rawalpindi from 1911, and as financial commissioner of the Punjab from 1913.
+He retired in 1927, having held a number of high posts with distinction.